Travelogue Feature Article Example- Tour To Japan

 The Daily Star Newspaper Travel Article Link Here

 This is a travelogue article writing example for Students.
-This travelogue sample will help students to complete travel articles writing assignments and expand their knowledge.
+This travelogue sample will help students to complete travel article writing assignments and expand their knowledge.
 We appreciate your comments and suggestions.

 Proofreading Symbols: Editing Symbols in Journalism.
 What is Proofreading?
 Difference Between Proofreading and Editing.
 Proofreading Steps, Tips & Process.
 Do’s and Don’ts of Proofreading.